2023 Best Geological & Earth Sciences Schools in the Great Lakes Region

 Read full report on Geological & Earth Sciences at University of Illinois at Urbana-Champaign

-Michigan State University did quite well in this year’s ranking of the best schools for geological and earth sciences students.
-It came in at #6 on the list.
+Michigan State University came in at #6 in this year’s edition of the Best Geological & Earth Sciences Schools in the Great Lakes Region ranking.
 Michigan State is a very large public school located in the city of East Lansing.

 While working on their degree, geology majors at Michigan State accumulate an average of around $25,000 in student debt.